SOunit/database-engines-crash-course/memo.md

 - I never study DB in-depth, so let's learn
 - understanding of DB system is good for backend developer
+- to make right decision in DB design
+- to handle big access

 # point